troglobit/finit/README.md

 Support for SysV init-style [runlevels][5] is available, in the same minimal style as everything else in Finit.
-The `[2345]` syntax can be applied to service, task, run, inetd, and TTY stanzas.
+The `[2345]` syntax can be applied to service, task, run, and TTY stanzas.

 Reserved runlevels are 0 and 6, halt and reboot, respectively just like SysV init.
 Runlevel 1 can be configured freely, but is recommended to